Google Pixel 2 XL Review

 The Pixel 2 has a 12.2MP main camera, with a f/1.8 aperture, and 8MP selfie camera, with a f/2.4 aperture.
 There’s not much difference in the lens specs between the various phone manufacturers, what matters the most is the software and this is where Google has a huge advantage.

-First example, HDR+ Mode
+Second example, HDR+ Mode

 In Portrait mode Google still figures out how to make a beautiful bokeh (meaning the areas around the main subject are soft and blurry) with just a single lens (Apple requires two lenses).
 Simply click on the part of the image you want in focus and take the shot.